Faculty Handbook: Vancouver Campus

 Faculty Availability/Office Hours

-Office hours provide students with opportunities to meet with faculty for tutoring, academic counseling, course-related discussions, friendly conversations, and advisement.
-These activities need not be limited to office hours, but may also usefully occur before or after class, online, over the phone, or even on the way to the parking lot or cafeteria.
-The university encourages faculty to interact with students as frequently as possible.
+Office hours allow students with opportunities to meet with faculty for tutoring, academic counselling, course-related discussions, friendly conversations, and advisement.
+These activities need not be limited to office hours.
+The college encourages faculty to interact with students as frequently as possible.

 Final Examinations

-Final examinations are given in courses at New York Institute of Technology as a matter of both pedagogical value and in fulfillment of requirements for the minimum number of contact hours between an instructor and the students in a course.
+Final examinations are given in courses at New York Tech as a matter of both pedagogical value and in fulfillment of requirements for the minimum number of contact hours between an instructor and the students in a course.
 If an instructor believes that a final exam is not an appropriate pedagogical tool for a particular class, a request to omit the final exam must be approved by the Associate Dean.
-All final exams must be held as per the course syllabus.
-Exams will be scheduled consistent with the class registration information. by registering for course, students are agreeing to take the exam at the specified date and time.
-As a result, the only acceptable reason for a student missing a final exam is an unanticipated emergency such as a documented medical excuse.
+All final exams must be held on the date published in the course syllabus.
+By registering for a course, students agree to take the exam on the specified date and time.
+As a result, the only acceptable reason for a student to miss a final exam is an unanticipated emergency, such as a documented medical excuse.
 Likewise, a faculty member also agrees to the specified final examination schedule when accepting to teach a course.

-The schedule of exams including the date, time, and place of the tests is developed by the faculty.
-Faculty should consult with the Registrar's Office for additional room booking and arranging for proctors.
+The schedule of exams, including the date, time, and place of the tests, is developed by the faculty.
+Faculty should consult with the Registrar's Office to book rooms and arrange proctors.

 Grade Posting

-Grades are due five (5) days after the last day of classes as scheduled in the academic calendar and all faculty members must post all grades on the rosters through my.nyit.edu.
+Grades are due five (5) days after the last day of classes as scheduled in the academic calendar, and all faculty members must post grades in the Student Information system (PeopleSoft) through my.nyit.edu.
 Instructors should not post student grades publicly.
-Students who want to know their grades immediately may request them from their instructor.
-Students have the ability to check their grades online as soon as the instructor has submitted the grades online.
+Students may request final grades from their instructor or they can wait until the instructor submits and publishes them.
 Grades should never be given out over the phone.
-One can never be sure who is calling and therefore, in giving out information over the phone, faculty risk violating a student's rights concerning the privacy of his or her grades.
+Sharing any personal information over the phone risks a violation of student privacy rights.

 Grade Submissions

-The final grades for each student must be electronically entered directly into the New York Tech database through my.nyit.edu by the instructor within 5 days of the last day of classes.
+The final grades for each student must be electronically entered directly into the New York Tech database through my.nyit.edu by the instructor within five (5) days of the last day of classes.
 The instructor should calculate final grades according to the grading policy outlined in the syllabus.
-These can include attendance, participation, assignments, projects, presentations, quizzes, tests, and examinations.
-Each element used in the grading must be weighed according to the formula presented to the students in the course syllabus during the first-class period.
-The percentage total for each student is then converted to a letter grade.
+These include attendance, participation, assignments, projects, presentations, quizzes, tests, and examinations.
+Each element used in the grading must be weighed according to the formula presented to the students in the course syllabus.

-Faculty need to submit their final grades approve their submission in the grade roster.
-If not "Approved", please go back to the grade roster and change the approval status to "Approved."
-The grades will be posted and displayed on student transcripts only if the roster is "Approved."
-If you have any questions, please contact the Office of the Registrar on your campus.
+Faculty need to submit their final grades and approve their submission in the grade roster.
+If not "Approved," please return to the grade roster and change the approval status to "Approved."
+The grades will only be posted and displayed on student transcripts if the roster is "Approved."
+If you have any questions, please contact the Office of the Registrar on campus.
 Faculty are required to keep the following documentation on-file for one semester in the event of a grade-change request:

-Disciplinary actions will result upon discovery of intentionally inaccurate or misleading end of course materials received by the instructor.
-Any delay in submitting final grades can represent a hardship for students who may need their grades for employment purposes, tuition reimbursement from employers, scholarships, and entrance to graduate or professional programs, or for changes in their course registrations.
+Disciplinary actions will result upon the discovery of intentionally inaccurate or misleading end-of-course materials received by the instructor.
+Any delay in submitting final grades can represent a hardship for students who may need their marks for completion letters, employment purposes, tuition reimbursement from employers, scholarships, and entrance to graduate or professional programs, or for changes in their course registrations.

 Graduate students receive one of the following grades for each course completed and/or registered for during each semester: